-- The six-week neonatal ZDV component of the ZDV chemoprophylactic regimen should be discussed with the mother and offered for the newborn. - ZDV should be initiated as soon as possible after delivery preferably within 6-12 hours of birth. - Some clinicians may choose to use ZDV in combination with other antiretroviral drugs, particularly if the mother is known or suspected to have ZDV-resistant virus.
-However the efficacy of this approach for prevention of transmissio is unknown, and appropriate dosing regimens for neonates are incompletely defined. - In the immediate postpartum period, the woman should undergo appropriate assessments (e.g., CD4+ count and HIV-1 RNA copy number) to determine if antiretroviral therapy is required for her own health..
+- The six-week neonatal ZDV component of the ZDV chemoprophylactic regimen should be discussed with the mother and offered for the newborn. - ZDV should be initiated as soon as possible after delivery - preferably within 6-12 hours of birth. - Some clinicians may choose to use ZDV in combination with other antiretroviral drugs, particularly if the mother is known or suspected to have ZDV-resistant virus.
+However, the efficacy of this approach for prevention of transmission has not been proven in clinical trials, and appropriate dosing regimens for neonates are incompletely defined for many drugs. - In the immediate postpartum period, the woman should undergo appropriate assessments (e.g., CD4+ count and HIV-1 RNA copy number) to determine if antiretroviral therapy is required for her own health..
 The infant should undergo early diagnostic testing so that if HIV-infected, treatment can be initiated as soon as possible.